U.S. Mint issues commemorative coins celebrating Harriet Tubman. Here's what they look like.

 Gibson signed 250 Certificates of Authenticity for the 2024 Harriet Tubman Three-Coin Proof Set, which will be randomly inserted into unmarked sets.

-A one-month pre-sale period of the coins for a discounted price begins January 4 at noon, Eastern time and ends February 5 at 3 p.m.
-They can be purchased at www.usmint.gov or by calling the agency (800) 872-6468.
+A one-month pre-sale period of the coins for a discounted price begins Jan.
+4 at noon Eastern time and ends Feb.
+5 at 3 p.m.
+They can be purchased at www.usmint.gov or by calling the agency at (800) 872-6468.

 Sales will include a surcharge of $35 for each $5 gold coin; $10 for each silver dollar; $5 for each half dollar; and $50 for each three-coin set.
 The proceeds will go to the National Underground Railroad Freedom Center in Cincinnati, Ohio, and the Harriet Tubman Home in Auburn, New York.